Mercator Center Belgrade: Old Mercator

 Apart from the numerous stores, shops, cafes and restaurants, in the southern extension it had a farmers market.
 It was the first indoor farmers market in Belgrade.
 Restaurant "Pri Majolka", later renamed "Vojvodina", was one of the most popular in New Belgrade.
 The northern extension hosted cinema "Jugoslavija".
 The building was expanded and renovated in the early 1990s, when the name Mercator was officially dropped, but unofficially remained until today.
 During the economic collapse in the 1990s, a flea market developed in front of the mall, along the boulevard.

 After the opening of the new Mercator Center, the former one became known as the Old Mercator.
 Though still in use, it was left without proper maintenance since the early 1990s.
 By the 2020s, the structure deteriorated, with many empty shops, broken concrete parts and staircases.
 The flea market was formed again.
 In January 2021, part of the ceiling above the farmers market collapsed, injuring several people.
+The collapsed area was left to the elements and in July 2023 city announced plan to turn this section into the parking.